AT&T: Attractive Opportunity On Sell-Off

 Overall, the earnings call gave me a much more positive opinion on T which stands in sharp contrast to the performance of the stock:

-- Management reiterated full-year guidance and is thus performing according to its expectations which is great.
+- Management reiterated full-year guidance and is thus performing according to its expectations, which is great.

-- Sequential comparisons quarter over quarter may be the focus of the markets but for long-term oriented investors the bigger picture is more important.
-While it is true that slumping equipment sales (T had 2 million fewer phone upgrades so far this year) is hurting the top and bottom line it is more important to understand that over the last two years AT&T was able to bring in 1.5 million customers to its postpaid smartphone base and a industry-leading 3.5 million new prepaid phone subscribers over the same time period.
+- Sequential comparisons quarter over quarter may be the focus of the markets, but for long-term oriented investors, the bigger picture is more important.
+While it is true that slumping equipment sales (T had 2 million fewer phone upgrades so far this year) is hurting the top and bottom line, it is more important to understand that over the last two years, AT&T was able to bring in 1.5 million customers to its postpaid smartphone base and an industry-leading 3.5 million new prepaid phone subscribers over the same time period.

-- A Y/Y growth rate of 13% for free cash flow is remarkable and as management stated provides "ample support for our attractive dividend", now and going forward.
-This is certainly positive but one should not forget that 83% of that growth is driven by lower capEx.
-The reasons for that lower capEx spending are not disclosed and good be good (less investment needed in this quarter as the company is concentrating on expensive future 5G investments) or bad (capEx has been cut in order to maintain that ample dividend coverage).
-At this stage even a 10% reduction in capEx, given that AT&T is preparing for a $85 billion take-over including lots of assets, is not alarming but should be monitored going forward.
-Ideally, I would like to see a FCF payout ratio supported by operating performance rather than reduced capital spending.
+- A Y/Y growth rate of 13% for free cash flow is remarkable and as management stated provides "ample support for our attractive dividend" now and going forward.
+This is certainly positive, but one should not forget that 83% of that growth is driven by lower capEx.
+The reasons for that lower capEx spending are not disclosed and could be good (less investment needed in this quarter as the company is concentrating on expensive future 5G investments) or bad (capEx has been cut in order to maintain that ample dividend coverage).
+At this stage, even a 10% reduction in capEx, given that AT&T is preparing for a $85 billion take-over, including lots of assets, is not alarming but should be monitored going forward.
+Ideally, I would like to see an FCF payout ratio supported by operating performance rather than reduced capital spending.

-- Time Warner is beating market expectations by some margin and as T's management stated also performing beyond what they are expecting.
-In particular HBO acts as a strong growth driver and bodes very promising for future content packages bundling DTV NOW with a smartphone and HBO access for instance.
-In Q3 HBO saw the highest quarterly growth in 13 years fueled by season 7 of Game of Thrones.
+- Time Warner is beating market expectations by some margin and as T's management stated also performing beyond what it is expecting.
+In particular, HBO acts as a strong growth driver and bodes very promising for future content packages bundling DTV NOW with a smartphone and HBO access for instance.
+In Q3, HBO saw the highest quarterly growth in 13 years fueled by season 7 of Game of Thrones.
 Also, Time Warner improved on its cash flow metrics with operating cash flow being up 12% and free cash flow of $3.6B being up 8%.
-If we do the simple math and combine AT&T's and Time Warner's free cash flows and dividends paid for the quarter we arrive at a combined free cash flow to dividend payout ratio of only 46% for the quarter and 61% for the first three quarters compared to 51% and 71% if excluding TWX.
-Combined the two large cap stocks generate even stronger cash flow and dividend coverage which is exactly what I am looking at when investing long term.
+If we do the simple math and combine AT&T's and Time Warner's free cash flows and dividends paid for the quarter, we arrive at a combined free cash flow to dividend payout ratio of only 46% for the quarter and 61% for the first three quarters compared to 51% and 71%, if excluding TWX.
+Combined, the two large-cap stocks generate even stronger cash flow and dividend coverage, which is exactly what I am looking at when investing long term.

 Source: SEC 10Q Form Filings for AT&T and Time Warner

 - In order to be able to better figure out how T's customers are using all their services and digital offerings, a vast amount of data will help drive intelligence in that area.
-Combined with Time Warner's data analytics assets this will allow to package even better deals for customers resulting in a win-win for customers and shareholders alike.
+Combined with Time Warner's data analytics assets, this will allow to package even better deals for customers, resulting in a win-win for customers and shareholders alike.
 Here is what Mr. Stephens remarked on data insights:

-In addition, the ability to get the data insights, to learn about what customers are watching, what's necessary, will help us put together new packages and packages more directed towards what customers -we think that will help us take market share and also help improve the financial results as we structure those packages.
+In addition, the ability to get the data insights, to learn about what customers are watching, what's necessary, will help us put together new packages and packages more directed towards what customers - we think that will help us take market share and also help improve the financial results as we structure those packages.

-- Following the earnings call I also cannot share analysts' concerns about pressurized service revenues and traditional video subscriber losses.
-In the first case it is true that service revenue was lost as customers switched to Unlimited and thereby avoided overages.
+- Following the earnings call, I also cannot share analysts' concerns about pressurized service revenues and traditional video subscriber losses.
+In the first case, it is true that service revenue was lost as customers switched to Unlimited and thereby avoided overages.
 In the latter case, according to management...

 just under half the losses this quarter were from involuntary churn because we tightened our credit policies.
 They were from the storms and the customers that we lost because of the storms that we just did not - that we took off the rolls, because those houses were gone and so forth...